Optimizing spend management for cloud services by streamlining reporting tools and maximizing savings

 Figma

-By centralizing cloud services and leveraging AI-driven recommendations, the platform streamlines operations and enables significant cost savings.
-In 2024 alone, Plutus surpassed $1 billion in savings for SAP.
+By centralizing cloud services and using AI-driven recommendations, Plutus helps streamline operations and reduce cloud spending across SAP.
+In 2024 alone, the platform contributed to over $1 billion in savings for the company.

-For its transformative impact, Plutus was honored with the prestigious Hasso Plattner Founders’ Award in 2023.
+For its impact, Plutus received the prestigious Hasso Plattner Founders’ Award in 2023.

 What did I work on?